US Army Engineer Command, Vietnam

 United States Army Engineer Command, Vietnam (USAECV) was a unit of US Army Vietnam from 1966 through 1971.

+General William Westmoreland, Military Assistance Command, Vietnam (MACV) commander created USAECV in 1966 to oversee all engineering projects in Vietnam.

-The Command's first challenge was to execute General William Westmoreland's MOOSE program (Move Out of Saigon Expeditiously) - the commanding generals order for unit headquarters to get out of the capital.
-This would require a great amount of construction projects.
+The Command's first challenge was to execute General William Westmoreland's MOOSE program (Move Out of Saigon Expeditiously) - the commanding generals order for unit headquarters to get out of the capital including moving the MACV headquarters to Tan Son Nhut Airbase.
+This would require a great amount of construction projects including the Đồng Tâm Base Camp.
 Major General Robert R. Ploger would become the USAECV commander.
-The second would be the continued construction of the pier at Cam Ranh Bay.
+The second would be the continued construction of the pier at Cam Ranh Bay and other port projects.
+Its third goal was paving 900 miles of modern highways to connect the cities which often included bridge construction.

 Rome Plow clears trees to create a landing zone.

 In 1967, USAECV's role changed from basic construction to combat support and upgrading lines of communication.
 The command took part in Operation Cedar Falls and Operation Junction City using "tank dozers" with Rome Plow blades to clear areas inside the Iron Triange creating landing zones and minesweeping.
+They were also responsible for tunnel destruction, destroying 10,900 yards of tunnels.

 In August 1967, Gen. Ploger concluded his time in Vietnam and was replaced by Major General Charles M. Duke.
 The next month discussions began with the commanders of Vietnam Field Force I and II about getting more engineer support in the field.
 It was decided to assign some of the brigades directly to the commands and U.S. Army Engineer Construction Agency, Vietnam would replace USAECV as the agency in charge of construction projects from 1971.